machingclee/machingclee.github.io/static/media/349-lambda-in-subnet.902788f5.md

   ![](/assets/img/2024-12-21-17-31-12.png)

-  upon clicking `create endpoint`, you will need to choose
+  upon clicking `create endpoint`, we will need to choose

   |   Option    | Value                                                                                                                                                 |
   | ------------------------| ------------------------------------------------------------------------------------------------------------------------------------------------------ |